griffithlab/genviz.org/_posts/0002-03-02-arrangingPlots.md

 {% include figure.html image="/assets/advanced_ggplot/layout.4.png" width="550" %}

+{% include question.html question="Get a hint!" answer='the layout matrix should be 5 columns by 4 rows'%}
 {% include answer.html question="solution" answer='The solution is in <a href="http://genviz.org/assets/advanced_ggplot/exercise1/solution.R">solution.R</a>'%}

 Now that we understand the basics of how gridExtra works let's go ahead and make an attempt at a multi-panel figure.
 We'll put the main barchart on top, and match the boxplots with their specific barcharts on rows 2 and 3 of a layout.
 At the end you should see something like the figure below.